Blog > Amazon > Amazon Fulfilled By Merchant 101: Everything You Ever Wanted to Know

 Disadvantages of Amazon Fulfilled By Merchant

 • More responsibilities: With FBM, logistics, warehousing, preparation, and customer service are in your hands.
-When things go wrong, fixing them is on you as well.
+Unless you’re working with a logistics partner, you are responsible for fixing any issues that pop up.

 • Costs may balloon: If you aren’t careful, your overhead expenses for warehousing, staff, and shipping can outweigh FBA’s pricing.